 The Town of Topsfield relies in large part on volunteer boards and committees to conduct the work of the town.
-Most of the Goals and Objectives below have been integrated into the regular work of the town boards and committees identified as "Responsible Party."
+Most of the Goals and Objectives below, which are listed in priority order by Goal, have been integrated into the regular work of the town boards and committees identified as "Responsible Party."
 These groups work in conjunction with Town Departments funded by the town budget.
 In those cases where additional funding would be required, grants and private donations would most likely be required in that Topsfield's tax base is severely strained.
 Grants and private donations are listed as funding sources based on the Town's past experience in receiving such monies for projects.